 3. Consider The Cocktail Party Effect

 Personalisation is all the rage, but it seems something’s got lost in translation.
-A study highlighted that customers’ top three most irritating exchanges with brands related to immaterial or outright random offers.
+Brands continue to send customers immaterial or outright random offers, emails, and more.

 As ‘suggestions for you’ feeds Netflix-wide can attest, what passes for personalisation often misses the mark.